samarthj/arch-pkgbuild-action/README.md

 ## Credits

-- Using the prebuilt arch image from - <https://github.com/greyltc-org/docker-archlinux-aur> that incorporates paru as the aur helper.
+- Used the prebuilt arch image from - <https://github.com/greyltc-org/docker-archlinux-aur> that incorporates paru as the aur helper until v2.5.
+Going forward it is a self-built image.